-If you are looking for an unforgettable holiday in 2017, then look no further than the sun, sand and surf of beautiful Son Bou.
-Centrally located on the south coast of Menorca in the Balearic Islands, the beach resort of Son Bou boasts a sensational sandy beach and excellent resort amenities.
-The resort caters to couples and families, and provides plenty of holiday punch.
+If you are looking for an unforgettable holiday in 2018, then look no further than the sun, sand and surf of beautiful Son Bou.
+Centrally located on the south coast of Menorca, in a region called Alaior, the beach resort of Son Bou boasts a sensational sandy beach and excellent resort amenities.
+The resort caters to couples and families and provides plenty of holiday punch.
 The Menorcan capital, Mahon, is just a stone's throw away from the resort, giving visitors ample opportunity to check out the amazing sites in the city.
 Guests to Son Bou have plenty of dining options once they pull themselves away from the beach and the boutiques that line the streets have a variety of great items to take back home.

-Once the sun goes down in Son Bou there is plenty of great entertainment.
+Once the sun goes down in Son Bou there is plenty of great entertainment in keeping with Balearics tradition.
 Live music, discos and bars provide guests with a chance to let their hair down.
 It isn't just good times after dark and great beaches that make Son Bou holidays a popular choice, Son Bou also offers history lessons to those looking to explore and learn about Menorca's past.
-A holiday in Son Bou is calling your name, so don't miss out in 2017.
+A holiday in Son Bou is calling your name, so don't miss out on 2018.

 At a glance